What are Bonds?

 Interest Rate Risk: Bonds prices have an inverse relationship with the direction of interest rate changes in the economy.
 When interest rates rise, bond prices fall as fresh bond issuances will offer higher interest rates than the existing ones, making the existing bonds less attractive for the investors.
 The opposite happens when interest rates fall.
 The sensitivity of bond prices to interest rates is the lowest in case of bonds having lower residual maturity while bonds having longer residual maturity carry the highest interest rate risk.

 Credit Risk: Credit risk or default risk of a bond refers to the possibility of its issuer defaulting on its future coupon or maturity repayments.
-Government bonds carry the lowest credit risk while companies having the lowest credit ratings carry the highest credit risk.
+Government bonds carry the lowest credit risk while corporate bonds having the lowest credit ratings carry the highest credit risk.
 Those planning to invest in bonds can refer to their credit ratings assigned by SEBI-registered credit rating agencies like CRISIL, ICRA, India Ratings, CARE, etc to evaluate the creditworthiness of those bonds.

 Prepayment or Call Risk: Callable bonds allow their issuers to prepay the maturity dues before their maturity dates.
 Exercise of call option by the bond issuers during a falling interest rate regime may lead bond holders to realise lower amounts than the market value of such bonds.
 Investors seeking to avoid this risk should ensure to go through the prospectus or other available bond literature to ensure that their bonds do not have the callable option.